Sanuki Udon (讃岐うどん)

 The biggest feature of Sanuki udon is its noodles.
 The noodles should be as soft as possible when you put them in your mouth, to have a chewy texture on them.
 The appearance of the Sanuki udon is more on glossy type udon, and the corners cut with a kitchen knife pass through.
 The texture is chewy and elastic, yet has a chewy and firm texture, and is characterized by its firmness that cannot be experienced with other udon noodles.
 It is smooth and soft to the touch, and you can feel the faint aroma of wheat each time you chew.
 Sanuki udon has a wide variety of ways to eat, such as kake, colander, kamaage udon, bukkake, and raw soy sauce.

-Sanuki Udon is also characterized by the fact that ginger and green onions are often used as condiments, and these are compatible with Iriko soup stock.
-If you add spice with the strongest aroma to the soup stock, the flavor will be impaired, but the combination of Iriko soup stock and ginger will eliminate the odor and bring out the refreshing flavor of the udon noodles.
-In addition to this, red pepper and mustard, ground sesame seeds, Hanagatsuo, Sudachi have been used in the past.
-In recent years, the regional characteristics of foods have diminished and their availability has improved, and a wider variety of condiments has been offered.
+Sanuki Udon also features the characteristic that ginger and green onions often serve as condiments, and these pair well with Iriko soup stock.
+If you add spice with the strongest aroma to the soup stock, the flavor will suffer, but the combination of Iriko soup stock and ginger eliminates the odor and brings out the refreshing flavor of the udon noodles.
+In addition to this, people have used red pepper and mustard, ground sesame seeds, Hanagatsuo, and Sudachi in the past.
+In recent years, regional characteristics of foods have diminished and their availability has improved, allowing restaurants to offer a wider variety of condiments.

-In the Sanuki Region, it has long been a custom to make udon noodles at home, and it has been eaten daily.
-Nowadays, it is less common to eat udon at home, but as many people eat udon every day, it continues to be loved as the most familiar food menu.
+In the Sanuki Region, people have long followed the custom of making udon noodles at home, and families have eaten it daily.
+Nowadays, fewer people eat udon at home, but as many people eat udon every day, it continues to be the most familiar food on the menu.
 Here are some of the recommended Sanuki Udon restaurants that one would love to visit.

 Okasen